-4. Collect evidence to show that you have completed or initiated at least 5 actions towards the badge area .
-For example; an event, a training programme, a support group, a staff project, a competition, a survey etc. (Your 5 actions could be inclusive of but not limited to the examples provided).
+4. Collect evidence to show that you have completed or initiated at least 5 actions towards the badge.
+For example; an event, a training session, a support group, a staff project, a competition, a survey etc. (Your 5 actions could be inclusive of but not limited to the examples provided).
 Please collect photos, videos, web links, interviews, emails, written pieces, which will act as evidence of your work.
 We will need to see evidence of sustainability and impact to be able to award you a badge.

-7. The Aftercare & Accreditation Coordinator will then either award badges to your school’s Anti-Bullying Ambassador team, along with a congratulatory letter, or offer further support to enable you to achieve your chosen badge.
+9. The Aftercare Team will then either the award badges to your school’s Anti-Bullying Ambassador team, along with a congratulatory letter, or offer further support to enable you to achieve your chosen badge.

-Notes; We recommend that you work towards 1 badge at a time.
-You may have done significant pieces of work in the past that will contribute towards your additional badges.
+You may have done significant pieces of work in the past that will contribute towards your badges.
 We ask that only work that has been completed by current Anti-Bullying Ambassador team is submitted and the work must have been initiated or maintained within the last year/ ongoing.
-As the badges are a great incentive to maintain the motivation and participation of Anti-Bullying Ambassadors, we’d recommend that past actions can count for only 3 out of the 5 required actions.
-The final 2 actions will need to be planned and carried out, with the Ambassadors knowing what they are aiming towards.
+As the badges are designed to act as an exciting incentive to maintain the motivation and participation of your current Anti-Bullying Ambassador team, we’d recommend that past actions can count for only 3 out of the 5 required actions.
+The final 2 actions will need to be planned and carried out, with the Anti-Bullying Ambassadors knowing what it is they are aiming towards.